CCIG-Champalimaud/adell-mri/README.md

 I use PyTorch Lightning to train my models as it offers a very comprehensive set of tools for optimisation.
 I.e. in `lib/modules/segmentation/pl.py` we have implemented some classes which inherit from the networks implemented in `lib/modules/segmentation` so that they can be trained using PyTorch Lightning.
 The same has been done for other tasks (classification, detection, segmentation...)

-### Command line interfaces for training, prediction and testing
+### Entrypoints

-A generic entrypoint has been created, this can be accessed through `python -m lib`.
+A generic entrypoint has been created, this can be accessed through `python -m lib` (or `adell` if you have installed this package).
 Running this produces:

 ```
-        Supported modes: ['classification', 'classification_deconfounder', 'classification_mil', 'classification_ensemble', 'generative', 'segmentation', 'segmentation_from_2d_module', 'ssl', 'detection']
+        Supported modes: ['classification', 'classification_deconfounder', 'classification_mil', 'classification_ensemble', 'generative', 'segmentation', 'segmentation_from_2d_module', 'ssl', 'detection', 'utils']
 ```

 And specifying different modes leads to (for classification, for example - `python -m lib classification`):